-In the SME-Pyme segment, play close attention to the early delinquency ratio, which excludes loans that are overdue < 60 days (volatile loans with a very high percentage of recovery, and those that are >150 days (loans that are fully provisioned but cannot be written-off due to the existence of collateral - commercial properties that take 5 years to liquidate.
+In the SME-Pyme segment, play close attention to the early delinguency ratio, which excludes loans that are overdue < 60 days (volatile loans with a high percentage verv of recovery, and those that are >150 days (loans that are fully provisioned but cannot be written-off due to the existence of collateral - commercial properties that take 5 years to liquidate.
 Collateral scenarios also affect IOL loans that are >150 days in the Mortgage segment.